nvndy27/VNU-HUS-IntroAI-MiniProject/README.md

 - [ ] Ensure all code is properly documented with comments and docstrings
 - [ ] Verify all links and references work correctly

+### 🏆 Evaluation Criteria

+See [Rubrics.md](Rubrics.md) for details on the mini-project evaluation criteria, including maximum points for each criterion and descriptions of performance levels (Excellent, Good, Needs Improvement).

 ### 📚 Useful Links

 - [Report Template](LaTeX%20Template/main-en.tex) - A LaTeX template for writing reports
 - [Sổ tay dùng LaTeX](https://vietex.blog.fc2.com/blog-entry-516.html) - A guide for using LaTeX in Vietnamese
 - [Một số phương pháp tải bài báo khoa học](https://hoanganhduc.github.io/misc/m%E1%BB%99t-s%E1%BB%91-ph%C6%B0%C6%A1ng-ph%C3%A1p-t%E1%BA%A3i-b%C3%A0i-b%C3%A1o-khoa-h%E1%BB%8Dc/) - A guide on methods to access scientific papers
-- [AI Vietnam Blog](https://aivietnam.edu.vn/blog) - A blog with resources and articles on AI in Vietnamese

-*Template last updated: July 2025*
+- [AI Vietnam Blog](https://aivietnam.edu.vn/blog) - A Vietnamese blog with resources and articles on AI *Template last updated: July 2025*

 ---